dnmfarrell/jp/README.md

 ### Control Flow

 #### .do ... .done
-Declares a block of code as a single expression.
+Declares a block of code as a single statement.
 Do blocks are accepted by `.if` and `.map`, and can be nested.

     jp .do 1 2 3 .done
     3
     2
     1

-Empty do blocks can be used as "no ops", like when you want to reverse an object:
+Empty do blocks can be used as a "no op" with `.map` to unroll an object or array:

+    jp [1,2,3] .map .do .done
+    3
+    2
+    1

-    jp -P [1,2,3] .map .do .done .collect
+    jp -P '{"name":"Lex Luthor","email":"lex@example.com","job":"villain"}' .map .do .done {"job":"villain"}
-    [3,2,1]
+    {"email":"lex@example.com"}
+    {"name":"Lex Luthor"}

-#### .if
+#### .if [.else]
-Pops the top stack item and if it is true, evaluates the next expression, otherwise ignoring it.
+Pops the top stack item and if it is true, evaluates the next statement, otherwise ignoring it.
+Optionally accepts an else clause.

     jp true .if 1
     1

-    jp false .if .do 1 2 3 .done
+    jp false .if .do 1 2 3 .done .else 4
-    # no output
+    4

 #### .map
-Pops an object/array off the stack and pushes each element onto the stack, evaluating the next expression every iteration.
+Pops an object/array off the stack and pushes each element onto the stack, evaluating the next statement every iteration.

     jp [1,2,3] .map .do 3 .le .done true